top of page

 Biography

-Rouse was born in Washington, D.C., United States.
-At first he worked with the clarinet, before turning to the tenor saxophone.
+Charlie Rouse was born in Washington, D.C., United States.
+He initially studied the clarinet before transitioning to the tenor saxophone, the instrument with which he would become most closely identified.

-Rouse began his career with the Billy Eckstine Orchestra in 1944, followed by the Dizzy Gillespie Big Band in 1945, the Duke Ellington Orchestra from 1949 to 1950, the Count Basie Octet in 1950, Bull Moose Jackson And His Buffalo Bearcats in 1953, and the Oscar Pettiford Sextet in 1955.
-He made his recording debut with Tadd Dameron in 1947, and in 1957 made a notable album with Paul Quinichette.
+Rouse began his professional career in 1944 with the Billy Eckstine Orchestra.
+He subsequently performed with many of the most significant ensembles in jazz history, including the Dizzy Gillespie Big Band in 1945, the Duke Ellington Orchestra from 1949 to 1950, the Count Basie Octet in 1950, Bull Moose Jackson and His Buffalo Bearcats in 1953, and the Oscar Pettiford Sextet in 1955.
+He made his recording debut with Tadd Dameron in 1947 and, in 1957, recorded a notable album with Paul Quinichette.

-Charlie Rouse died from lung cancer on November 30, 1988, at University Hospital in Seattle at the age of 64.
+Charlie Rouse died of lung cancer on November 30, 1988, at University Hospital in Seattle.
+He was 64 years old.

 Honors

-The asteroid "10426 Charlierouse" was officially named to honor Rouse by American astronomer Joe Montani of Spacewatch, who discovered it in 1999.
-Earlier, in 1994, asteroid "11091 Thelonious" had also been discovered and named by Montani.
+In recognition of his lasting contributions to jazz, the asteroid 10426 Charlierouse was officially named in his honor by American astronomer Joe Montani of Spacewatch, who discovered it in 1999.
+Earlier, in 1994, Montani had also discovered and named the asteroid 11091 Thelonious, further commemorating Rouse’s close artistic association with Thelonious Monk.

 Discography